 Group 6 – 0x0400 = 0000 0100 0000 0000

 and so on

 Here you can see that Acumatica numbers groups using bytes.
-Each group – one unique byte.
+Each group – one unique bit.

-To maintain correct security rights fore new and removed groups Acumatica cannot reuse bytes that are already used, that’s why you cannot delete existing groups.
+To maintain correct security rights fore new and removed groups Acumatica cannot reuse bits that are already used, that’s why you cannot delete existing groups.